Azania-Mokhampane/azania-mokhampane/README.md

 * 🌍  I'm based in South Africa🇿🇦
 * 🖥️  See my portfolio at [azaniamokhampane.com](http://azaniamokhampane.com)
 * ✉️  You can contact me at [azaniam04@gmail.com](mailto:azaniam04@gmail.com)
-* 🧠  I'm learning React(Typescript), GraphQL and Flutter
+* 🧠  I'm learning Ruby on Rails and Flutter
 * 🤝  I'm open to collaborating on any interesting open source projects.

 ### Skills